-And Jesus says, "Father, forgive them, for they do not know what they do."
+Can we hear Jesus saying, "Father, forgive them, for they do not know what they do." ?

-If God is going to forgive all of us then who are we to withhold forgiveness from anyone?
+It burns me, but if God is going to forgive me, then who am I to withhold forgiveness from anyone?

 But the one who caused the injury is not the one to fill the void.

 That's what's so despicable and horrific about un-forgiveness: we end up binding ourselves to the very person who wronged us, the person we cannot trust and want to have nothing to do with.
 It's the devil's ultimate joke on all of us, "Not only will I attack them all their lives long, wounding them in ways that make them lash out at others, but I'll also convince them to hold on to one another in bitterness forever!"